Jciel/astar-algorithm-clojure/README.md

 ## Usage

-First you must have Clojure and Leiningen installed [Clojure](https://clojure.org/guides/getting_started) [Leiningen](https://leiningen.org/#install), after entering the project directory and running in your terminal.
+First you must have Clojure and Leiningen installed [Clojure](https://clojure.org/guides/getting_started) and [Leiningen](https://leiningen.org/#install), after entering the project directory and running in your terminal.

 ```bash